as

 New keyboard controls

-We added keyboard mapping functionality to the Vega Virtual Device, allowing you to control Fire TV Stick remote functions with keyboard shortcuts.
+A keyboard mapping functionality was added to the Vega Virtual Device, allowing you to control Fire TV Stick remote functions with keyboard shortcuts.
 See the Vega Virtual Device documentation for details.

 Improved error handling

-We replaced the generic result codes with detailed error messages when device-related operations fail, helping you diagnose and troubleshoot problems.
+Detailed error messages replaced the generic result codes when device-related operations fail, helping you diagnose and troubleshoot problems.

 Telemetry documentation updates